 There are other reasons why you might get detained and removed.
 It can happen if they decide another country has the responsibility to offer you asylum.

-Even so, you may be able to appeal at an immigration asylum tribunal against the decision.
+Even so, in some situations you may be able to appeal appeal against a visa or immigration decision.

 As a rule you will not get detained at an immigration removal centre if you are:

 How to Apply for Asylum: A section with information on claiming asylum in the United Kingdom.

 Asylum Screening Interview: Information on the asylum seeker interview and questioning process.

 Decision Waiting Time: Your application usually gets decided within 6 following the interview.